yachty66/Stablecharacter/README.md

+model we are using is gemini/gemini-2.0-flash-exp, rate limits are documented here https://ai.google.dev/gemini-api/docs/models/gemini#gemini-2.0-flash

 - [ ] simple system where user can choose between 32 mbti options
 - [ ] after the user has send 3 messages in current session he has to login with google to continue (for now no paywall in order to build the product well)
 - [ ] store messages in db
 - [ ] make it pretty and ship

 alright so right now there are no persistent chats. i would like to make a new user interface for the case a user is logged in. it basically should show all the chats on the left side and the current chat in the main field like its the case if you open a chat app in the browser. how can we do this

 - make ads on reddit (should take the spend 500$ get 500$ offer) and enable reddit auth to trace the signups from reddit and then chat with them
 - go through all of the feedback in reddit and implement each of the points in the feedback into the app